IgniteUI/igniteui-docfx/en/components/carousel.md

 ### Advanced Example
 <div class="divider--half"></div>

-Let's create a fully autonomous carousel with enabled looping, synced with a [list item]({environment:angularApiUrl}/classes/igxlistitemcomponent.html) and the selection of a slide will be controlled by the user only through the `list items`.
+Let's create a fully automated carousel with looping enabled.
+Each slide will be synced with a [list item]({environment:angularApiUrl}/classes/igxlistitemcomponent.html) in a list.
+Clicking on a list item will trigger a slide change.

 To achieve this goal, we have to do the following configurations to the carousel: